I spent 40 years as an architectural technologist, and in that time, I’ve seen the best and worst techniques for

-It’s possible to construct the roof using loose timbers rather than prefabricated trusses, and the DIY market certainly favours this.
+Constructing the roof using loose timbers rather than prefabricated trusses is possible, and the DIY market favours this approach.
 However, you must work out the timber sizes to cover the load and span.

 Consult Building Regulations for more advice on this (see above).

-Lean-to roofs often encounter obstacles that make lt challenging to fix the new pitched roof to the existing house wall.
+Lean-to roofs often encounter obstacles that make fixing the new pitched roof to the existing wall challenging.